Hey

 The back door to the pool room was open, leading to the back lot, reserved for employee parking and dumpsters, that all too often caught fire from discarded cigarette buds.
 Dumpster fires happened so often here, that they stopped writing about it in the paper.

 Most people in the surrounding town had stopped paying much attention to this place, save for the fact that a few months back they’d had a big underage bust up and they nearly lost their liquor license cause of it.
-Hence the PINK AND GREEN UNDERAGE strapped to my wrist and X’d across my hand.
+Hence the PINK AND GREEN UNDERAGE bracelet strapped to my wrist and X’d across my hand.

 Beau was slapping backs, between turns.
 A cold beer, he’d abandoned, sweating on the pool’s green.
 When I made the lightest reach for it, he tipped his chin, furrowing his brow.